Keats/ng-boilerplate/README.md

 $ gulp
 ```

-The docker part is using [fig](http://fig.sh/) so you'll need both docker and fig installed, follow these links to do so: https://docs.docker.com/installation/#installation and http://www.fig.sh/install.html
+The docker part is using [docker-compose](https://docs.docker.com/compose/) so you'll need both docker and docker-compose installed, follow these links to do so: https://docs.docker.com/installation/#installation and https://docs.docker.com/compose/#installation-and-set-up

-You can just run fig up and it will set up the environment in a container.
+You can just run `docker-compose up` and it will set up the environment in a container.

 ## Structure